-A big thank you to Derek’s Music Blog for highlighting one of America’s finest power pop bands, Big Star: Big Star-Pioneers Of Power Pop.
+Big Star-Pioneers Of Power Pop.
 Sadly, in music, talent doesn’t guarantee commercial success.
 If it did, Big Star would’ve been one of the biggest bands in musical history.
 Alas, that wasn’t the case.
 Lady luck failed to smile on Big Star when they released a trio of albums between 1972 and 1978.
 Despite this, Big Star […]

 Music from the ex-Yugoslavia is a region well worth exploring.
 Everything from Industrial and goth to power-pop was well-represented, and a lot of this material holds up quite well.
 Take, for example, Opera Lu, a band from Sarajevo, whose New-Wave sound compares favorably to bands like The Buzzcocks and The Real Kids.